pras75299/Angular-Form-Practice/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files. or you can head over to the Url `https://pras75299.github.io/Angular-Form-Practice/`

 ## Code scaffolding